rmed/zoe-archivist/README.md

 Similar to card creation, but subject should be `Archivist edit` and mail body:

 ```
-section: section in which the card is stored
 id: ID of the card

-title: title of the card
+title: new title of the card
-desc: small description of the card
+desc: new small description of the card

-tags: tags for searching, separated by whitespace
+tags: new tags for searching, separated by whitespace

-content: main content of the card.
+content: new main content of the card.
 Can also be multiline, but you should end it with
 /content
 ```